thindil/steamsky/bin/doc/MODDING.md

   earlier in this same file).
 - Optional attribute `tool` is item type used as tool during training (must be defined earlier in this same file).
 - After changing/removing the skill, you need to make the proper changes in other game data files (recipes, items and this same file) if needed.
+- Optional tag `description` is the description of the skill showed to a player
+- Optional tags `toolquality` contains information on tool quality needed to train the selected skill on the selected level.
+Attribute `level` mean maximum level on which the selected tool quality is used.
+Attribute `quality` mean minimum required tool quality (at this moment, chance of the tool to break) required for that level of skill.
+Thus values level="50" and quality="5" means if skill is at level 50 or below use tools with quality 5 or less

 ### Changing an existing skills
 - If editing *game.dat* file: just change the selected value of the skill/s.